bhisaac/5eFP/5eFP-SRD.md

 **Size.** Dwarves stand between 4 and 5 feet tall and average about 150 pounds.
 Your size is Medium.

-**Speed.** Your base walking speed is 5 squares.
-Heavy armor does not reduce your speed.
+**Speed.** 5 squares.
+You ignore speed reductions caused by your equipment.

 **Dwarven Resilience.** You have advantage on ability checks against poison, and you have resistance against poison damage.

 **Dwarven Combat Training.** You have proficiency with the battleaxe, handaxe, light hammer, and warhammer.

-**Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.
+~~**Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.~~

 **Stonecunning.** You roll all ability checks used to determine the origin of stonework with advantage.